Scholarships and Fees

 How to apply for a scholarship?

 Non-EU/EEA citizens can apply for the scholarship at the same time they apply for their preferred study options with the same application form during the application period.
 Only students who are liable to pay tuition at Aalto University are eligible to apply for Aalto University scholarships (tuition fee waivers).
 It is not possible to apply for the scholarship after the application period has ended.
+Scholarships are not available in the CCIS second application round.

 The scholarship decisions are made on the basis of academic evaluation of the applicants selected to the study programmes.
 The scholarship decision is given at the same time with the admission decision.
 No appeal may be lodged against a university decision pertaining to a scholarship.